-Andrij Tarkovskij (1932-1986) was born in the same year as François Truffaut and Nagisa Oshima.
+Andrei Tarkovsky (1932-1986) was born in the same year as François Truffaut and Nagisa Oshima.
 His father, Arseny, was a poet like Bernardo Bertolucci’s father.
-Tarkovskij called Tolstoi’s “War and Peace” his ‘art school’.
+Tarkovsky called Tolstoi’s “War and Peace” his ‘art school’.
 He studied Arabic before attending film school.
-Even though he was not very fond of Sergej Eisenstein, the Stalinist censors both liked their first film – in Tarkovskij’s case Ivan’s Childhood (1962) – but censored the following.
-And also like Eisenstein before him, Tarkovskij was not an easy man to work with.
-Derek Malcolm reported from the set of The Sacrifice, shot on the Faroe Islands in Sweden, that the British actress Susan Fleetwood shivered in her nightgown for over thirty minutes, waiting for Tarkovskij to turn up because, as a production assistant later related, the director was adjusting his scarf in front of the mirror.
+Even though he was not very fond of Sergei Eisenstein, the Stalinist censors both liked their first film – in Tarkovsky’s case Ivan’s Childhood (1962) – but it was censored.
+Like Eisenstein before him, Tarkovsky was not an easy man to work with.
+Derek Malcolm reported from the set of The Sacrifice, shot on the Faroe Islands in Sweden, that the British actress Susan Fleetwood shivered in her nightgown for over thirty minutes waiting for Tarkovsky to turn up because, as a production assistant later related, the director was adjusting his scarf in front of the mirror.
 And after a house was burned down during the shooting of the same film, some parts of the footage was lost due to a defective camera; the director was not happy with the rest of the material, and asked for a completely new house to be built.

-Simplified, one can say, that Tarkovskij’s films are not about anything in particular; they show a cosmos of everything.
+The Russian auteur’s films are not about anything in particular; they show a cosmos of everything.
 “You can’t materialise eternity”, the director said.
 “And since the world we live in is enigmatic, the images should be the same.”
-One could call Solaris a Sci-fi film, or Stalker an adventure film – but in both cases the narrative (if we can call it such) is just a pretence.
-But if one is ready to “live” in his films, go with the slow flow and it will take your breath away.
-AS
+We cannot really classify Solaris a Sci-fi film, or Stalker an adventure film – but in both cases the narrative (if we can call it such) is just a pretence.
+So be prepared to “live” in his films, go with the slow flow and they will take your breath away.

-SOLARIS is Tarkovskij’s only love story, based on the novel of the Polish writer Stanislaw Lem.
-As Hoberman pointed out, Solaris very much resembles very much Hitchcock’s Vertigo.
+SOLARIS is Tarkovsky’s only love story, based on the novel of the Polish writer Stanislaw Lem.
+As Hoberman pointed out, Solaris very much resembles Hitchcock’s Vertigo.
 Unlike in most Sci-fi films, there are no gadgets or special effects.
 When Kelvin, a psychologist, arrives at the space station of the ocean planet Solaris, he finds a artificial manifestation of his death wife Hari, who killed herself ten years ago.
 Kelvin, still feeling guilty, is only too happy to relate to the ‘new’ Hari, even though he fears that she is just a machine.
 But her second suicide is harrowing, and Kelvin literally flees back into his childhood.
-Solaris is by far the most emotional of all Tarkovskij’s films.
-AS
+Solaris is by far the most emotional of his films.

 Tarkovsky’s first feature IVAN’S CHILDHOOD (1962), tells the story of 12-year-old Ivan who, orphaned by Hitler’s invading troops, becomes a scout for the Soviet army, risking his life slipping between the marshy front lines.
 Ivan’s Childhood won Tarkovsky notice in the West by being awarded the Golden Lion at Venice.